wahyudesu/AI-Handbook/Data-AI-Handbook.md

 ==tambahkan callout untuk detail handling outlier==

 ==sek, effort nih nyajiin cara outlier handling==

+Lebih jauh tentang outliers

+Outlier can be of two types:
+1) Univariate
+2) Multivariate.
+Univariate outliers can be found when we look at distribution of a single variable.
+Multi-variate outliers are outliers in an n-dimensional space.
+In order to find them, you have to look at distributions in multi-dimensions.

 **Terdapat bbrp data yang sama (Duplikasi data )**